 A Certain Ratio \ liner notes

 Manchester, 1978.
 In the beginning there were four: Jeremy Kerr (bass), Martin Moscrop (guitar/trumpet), Peter Terrel (guitar/effects) and Simon Topping (vocals/trumpet).
-Four thin boys with a name borrowed from an Eno record, the intense, drummerless quartet initially drew influence from Wire, Eno, the Velvets and Kraftwerk, and gained a manager in Anthony Wilson of Factory Records.
+Four thin boys with a name borrowed from a Brian Eno record.
+The intense quartet initially drew influence from Wire, Eno, the Velvets and Kraftwerk.
+At this point the group had no drummer, but soon gained a manager in Tony Wilson of Factory Records.

-May 1979 saw the release of their first ACR single, the dark All Night Party, though the sound and musicianship of the band would be transformed by the arrival of funky drummer Donald Johnson (aka DoJo) in August.
+Factory issued the first Ratio single in May 1979.
+All Night Party was suitably dark and brooding, although in August the sound and musicianship of the band would be transformed by the arrival of crack funky drummer Donald Johnson (aka DoJo).
 Over the next few months the band gigged extensively, often with Joy Division as part of Factory package shows, and recorded demos with producer Martin Hannett as well as a John Peel session.
-Their support slot with Talking Heads on their UK tour in December 1979 confirmed David Byrne on a new course, and provided the compelling live half of stylish cassette package The Graveyard and the Ballroom.
-Post-punk, ACR now reflected the influence of Funkadelic, George Clinton, Bootsy Collins, The Bar Kays and James Brown.
+A support slot with Talking Heads on their UK tour in December 1979 confirmed David Byrne on a new course, and provided the compelling live half of stylish a cassette package, The Graveyard and the Ballroom.
+Post-punk, A Certain Ratio now reflected the influence of Funkadelic, George Clinton, Bootsy Collins, The Bar Kays and James Brown.

 Ratio's third single was the astonishing 12" EP Flight, released in October 1980.
 Hypnotic, transcendental funk, all three tracks marked ACR as artistic equals of Joy Division.
 The subsequent live album Live 1980 captures the group at a key point in their development, performing a tight set at the tiny Vera venue at Groningen, in the north of Holland, on the night of 26 October.
 The show was part of a short Factory package tour of Holland, Belgium and Germany shared with Section 25, as well as The Names and Durutti Column on select dates.
 Ratio's atypical set betrays a niggling dissatisfaction with playing the same set night after night.
 Indeed in August ACR had confessed to Paul Morley in NME: "We're not as enthusiastic about what we do as we were at the start.
 We still like what we're playing, but we play it all the time.
 We've been on the road for two years now.
 It doesn't make a difference when you're playing the same old things over and over again.
 We're in a dilemma at the moment."